 Digital signatures — code is added to a message using the sender's private key can be verified by anyone who has access to the sender’s public key.
 This verifies the identity of the sender and that the message has not been tampered with.
 This is used to ensure authenticity.

-Two common standards for public key cryptography in email are PGP and S/MIME.
+Two common standards for public key cryptography in the email are PGP and S/MIME.

 While PGP is a commercial product, GnuPG is a free implementation of the OpenPGP standard and is available for many platforms at http://www.gnupg.org/.

-GnuPG enabled mail clients, as well as plug-ins for a variety of common mail clients, are available as free downloads.
-Since OpenPGP uses a trust model that is not dependent on a central certificate authority, it is very useful for communicating with others outside the campus.
+GnuPG enabled mail clients, as well as plug-ins for a variety of typical mail clients, are available as free downloads.
+Since OpenPGP uses a trust model that is not dependent on a central certificate authority, it is useful for communicating with others outside the campus.

 S/MIME uses digital certificates issued by a trusted certificate authority for encryption.
 Campus users can request user certificates from CalNetPKI at no charge:

-Most common email clients, including Outlook, Thunderbird, and Eudora, support S/MIME.
+Most standard email clients, including Outlook, Thunderbird, and Eudora, support S/MIME.
 Since the sender and receiver must both trust the same certificate authority, S/MIME is a better option for intra-campus communications.